jacob-shuman/ephemurl/README.md

 All ephemurl apps are hosted using the free plan on cloudflare pages.
 I would love to promise that there will always be a free hosted version available but the reality is cloudflare pages and other hosts could start charging significantly more or there could be an unforeseen circumstance I haven't considered that would prevent the hosted versions from continuing.
 Even if I could guarantee that they would be available 24/7 forever I understand some people (myself included) prefer to self host services for privacy, reliability, etc.

-**All ephemurl apps can be self hosted using docker.** Each app has a docker image which is automatically published (using github actions located in `.github/workflows/deploy-*.yml`) to [hub.docker.io](http://hub.docker.io) once that app receives an update on the `main` branch.
+**All ephemurl apps can be self hosted using docker.** Each app has a docker image which is automatically published (using github actions located in `.github/workflows/deploy-APP_NAME.yml`) to [hub.docker.io](http://hub.docker.io) once that app receives an update on the `main` branch.
 The `README.md` for each app contains instructions for building the app's docker image yourself and starting a container using [docker compose](https://docs.docker.com/compose/).

 # 👤 No Authentication

 **TL;DR: There are no accounts, you will never have to sign in/up to use any functionality.**

+All ephemurl apps can be used without any form of authentication and there are currently no plans to implement any form of user account system.
+I don't believe accounts should be necessary to access any functionality in all ephemurl apps.
+The only exceptions I can imagine are:

+- **Secure data sync**: Synchronizing ephemurl apps with a custom remote server could be beneficial so data can be shared across devices (you will have a way to self host if the hosted sync server isn't appealing for any reason).

+- **Realtime multiplayer sessions**: Allowing other people to access your ephemurl instance could be fantastic (if you're sharing a grocery list with your family or want to play tic tac toe with a friend who isn't geographically close to you).
+There would need to be an intermediary server to connect and communicate changes to multiple peers (like data sync there will of course be a self hosted option).

+Both of which are issues I have not deeply explored yet because of their complexity, time-commitment, and the fact that there are still plenty of higher-priority foundational tasks to work on. **Regardless of how either of those features are implemented you will never be required to create an account**.

 # ⚙️ Configurable

 **TL;DR: All apps have customizable themes, shortcuts, and app specific options.
-Configs can be set using URL parameters and are stored using IndexedDB.**
+Configs can be set using URL parameters and are stored using localstorage.**

 Ephemurl apps are configured using a predictable base structure that is shared across with extensions on a per-app basis.
-The configuration is validated at runtime using [superstruct](https://github.com/ianstormtaylor/superstruct).
+The base config for all ephemurl apps can be found in [`shared/db/src/config.ts`](./shared/db/src/config.ts).
+The configuration is validated at runtime on page load using [superstruct](https://github.com/ianstormtaylor/superstruct).

 ## Theme